-Self-management - we want our students to grow into independent young men who can make correct and ethical decisions for themselves... young men who take responsibility for their own actions.
+We want our students to grow into independent young men who can make correct and ethical decisions for themselves... young men who take responsibility for their own actions.

-Belonging - we are all welcome here.
+We are all welcome here.
 No-one should feel ostracised or belittled because they feel they are not part of this place.
 We celebrate diversity and differences and work to ensure that these differences are catered for within the life of the College.
 We are welcoming.

-Values - We want our students to become ethical and principled young men.
+We want our students to become ethical and principled young men.
 We particularly want them to ‘be marist’ in the way they live their lives .compassionate and ‘outward looking’ rather than self-serving.

-Excellence - we want all members of our college community to ‘be the best that they can be’.
+We want all members of our college community to ‘be the best that they can be’.
 This means that ‘excellence’ is a subjective principle.
 We seek to always provide opportunities for all of our students to achieve the excellence that they are capable of.